Rafael Iruzubieta Fernandez

-Rafael Iruzubieta Fernández is a Spanish academic, lawyer and Indologist.
+Rafael Iruzubieta Fernández (born January 13, 1940) is a Spanish academic, lawyer and Indologist.
 In 2010, the Government of India awarded him with the Padma Shri, India's fourth highest civilian award.

 Biography

 Rafael Iruzubieta Fernández was born on 13 January 1940 in the Spanish capital of Madrid.
-He secured his doctoral degree in Law from the Complutense University of Madrid and joined the university as a faculty member.
+He secured his doctoral degree in law from the Complutense University of Madrid and joined the university as a faculty member.
 He also taught at the University of Málaga.

 Iruzubieta met Professor Vasant Gadre, a professor of Spanish language, at the Jawaharlal Nehru University, Delhi, in 1969 and developed a fascination for Indology.
 He has since founded the Institute of Indology, a nonprofit organization for cultural exchanges between Spain and India.
 The institute conducts bi-annual courses on India studies at the Complutense University of Madrid.
 He has also instituted two student awards at JNU, Rafael Iruzubieta Award and Irene Peláez de Iruzubieta Award, for excellence in Spanish studies.

 Rafael Iruzubieta has published many books, two of the notables ones are: